 “As long as our – the survivors’ – candle is burning, we must use its light to learn, draw conclusions from, internalize, and apply the lessons we have learned as much as possible.”

-Rabbi Israel Meir Lau is the Chairman of the Yad Vashem Council, the Chief Rabbi of Tel Aviv-Yaffo and former Chief Rabbi of the State of Israel.
+Rabbi Israel Meir Lau is the Chairman of the Yad Vashem Council and former Chief Rabbi of the State of Israel and Tel Aviv-Yaffo.

 Israel Meir Lau was born in 1937 in Piotrków Trybunalski, Poland.
-In 1942 the majority of the city’s Jews were deported to Treblinka.
+In 1942, the majority of the city’s Jews were deported to Treblinka.
 Among the victims was the rabbi of Piotrków, Israel’s father Rabbi Moshe Chaim Lau.
-Israel, at the time a five year old known as Lulek, managed to evade being deported and was thus saved.
-In November 1944, during a selection, his mother succeeded in pairing him with his older brother Naphtali, who was sent to a labor camp.
-Their mother was murdered in Ravensbrueck.
-Lulek was deported along with his brother to the slave labor camp Czestochowa and from there to Buchenwald.
+Israel, at the time a five-year-old known as "Lulek," was saved from deportation by a series of rescuers – Jews and non-Jews.
+In November 1944, during a selection, his mother Chaya succeeded in pairing him with his older brother Naphtali, who was sent to a labor camp.
+Chaya was murdered in Ravensbrueck.
+Lulek was deported along with Naphtali to the Czestochowa slave labor camp and from there to Buchenwald.
 At the age of eight he was liberated in Buchenwald by American forces.

-In the summer of 1945 Israel and Naphtali made aliyah.
-Israel studied in various yeshivot and began to work as a teacher of Bible.
-After filling rabbinic posts in numerous synagogues and neighborhoods, he was appointed as chief rabbi of Netanyah, and then as chief rabbi of Tel Aviv-Yaffo.
-He also served as a member of the chief rabbinical council.
-Between the years 1999-2003 Rabbi Lau served as the Ashkenazic Chief Rabbi of Israel, returning afterwards to his position of Chief Rabbi of Tel Aviv-Yaffo.
+In the summer of 1945, Israel and Naphtali immigrated to Eretz Israel (British Mandatory Palestine).
+Israel studied in various Torah and Talmudic academies, and began to work as a teacher of the Bible.
+The 38th generation in an unbroken family chain of rabbis, he filled rabbinic posts in numerous synagogues and neighborhoods.
+He was appointed Chief Rabbi of Netanya, and then of Tel Aviv-Jaffa, and served as a member of the Chief Rabbinical Council.
+Between the years 1999-2003, Rabbi Lau served as the Ashkenazic Chief Rabbi of Israel, subsequently returning to his position of Chief Rabbi of Tel Aviv-Jaffa.

-As a survivor, Rabbi Lau intensely deals with Holocaust memory and commemoration through his worldwide speeches and appearances, as well as in his writings, including his best-selling autobiography Do Not Harm the Child.
-During his tenure as Chief Rabbi of Israel he worked to establish closer ties with the Catholic Church, ties that he still continues to strengthen.
+As a Shoah survivor and Yad Vashem Council Chairman, Rabbi Lau deals intensively with Holocaust memory and commemoration through numerous worldwide appearances and writings, including his best-selling autobiography Out of the Depths.
+During his tenure as Chief Rabbi of Israel he worked to establish closer ties with various non-Jewish religious communities, ties that he still continues to strengthen.

-Rabbi Lau is married and has eight children and many grandchildren.
+Rabbi Lau is married and has eight children and many descendants.
 He is the author of numerous works on Jewish law and tradition.
-In 2005 Rabbi Lau received the Israel Prize for Lifetime Achievement.
+In 2005, Rabbi Lau received the Israel Prize for Lifetime Achievement.